This post was originally posted in 2013. It was revised and updated in June 2017.

-I was lucky enough to see Melly perform three times.
-The first time I saw Melly was actually at his very last full-length concert with the Feetwarmers.
-John Chilton no longer wanted to tour to the same extent that Melly did, and so the two went their separate ways.
-Melly was in fine form that night, singing better than he had for years, and he delighted the audiences not only with songs but also lengthy anecdotes – some not for those easily offended, but that was Melly’s style.
+I was lucky enough to see him perform three times.
+The first time I saw George Melly was actually at his very last full-length concert with the Feetwarmers.
+John Chilton no longer wanted to tour to the same extent that he did, he told the audience, and so the two went their separate ways.
+He was in fine form that night, singing as well as I ever heard him on records, and he delighted the audiences not only with songs but also lengthy anecdotes – some not for those easily offended, it has to be said, but that was his style.
 The show lasted nearly three hours including the interval – not bad for someone in their mid-70s.

 Melly was a household name here in the UK for many years, with his skills as a raconteur making sure he was a staple of the chat show circuit for decades.
 He also wrote and presented one-off documentaries on surreal art and forgotten jazz musicians, and had his own music series in 1982.
 Much of his stage act (and the LPs he made with Chilton) was centred around reviving songs from the early jazz era which would otherwise be forgotten.
-But, five years after his passing, Melly himself now seems destined to be forgotten himself.
+But, ten years after his passing, Melly himself now seems destined to be forgotten himself.
 The chat-show today is a place to sell your wares; there seems to be no place in the world today for people who simply like to talk and share their knowledge.
 Stephen Fry is probably the only real raconteur we have left.
 An article in The Independent newspaper sums Melly up:

 “…to meet the delightful Mr M is to encounter a constant blizzard of amusing tales.
 You soon learn that he would much rather swap literary stories, showbiz gossip and Green Room hilarities than talk soberly about his Life and Current Projects.
 Amazon explorers…have an easier time of it than the hapless interviewer who tries to steer Mr Melly through thickets of anecdotal charm towards a straight answer about what he is up to these days.”